 The most talked about theory across the internet, can "The Nub Theory" really determine if your baby is a boy or girl from just 12 weeks, Lets find out.....

-The nub theory is proven to be the most highly accurate form of early gender prediction, unlike most of the old wives tales – If examined by an expert, it can predict the sex of your unborn baby just by simply analyzing your baby's nub from their 12 week dating scan.
+The nub theory is scientifically proven to be the most highly accurate form of early gender prediction, when examined by an expert, it can predict the sex of your baby just by simply analyzing your baby's nub from their 12 week dating scan.

 The genital tubercle bump will start to develop from around 8 weeks in gestation, this wont be seen via ultrasound until the 11th to 13th week.
 All babies have a nub between their legs called the genital tubercle, and according to this theory, the angle of the dangle will indicate whether its a boy or a girl.
 If the nub is over 30 degrees from the spine, its a boy - but if its under 30 degrees, its a girl.